An opened lunch box with a clock face on the opened lid inside

 Meal prep

-Prepping enough and the right about of calories is essential as well.
+Prepping enough and having the right amount of calories is essential as well.
 It is easy to pack a salad like I do, but I add ingredients that give me calories and volume so I am not hungry or fatigued at work.
-This can also help with keeping a steady blood sugar.
-It will take a little practice and you may need to break up a larger meal into one meal with a few snacks.
-Find something quick you can eat like some cut up chicken or some veggies as a snack and leave the rest for your main meal.
+This can also help keep blood sugar steady.
+It will take a little practice, and you may need to break up a larger meal into one meal with a few snacks.
+Find something quick you can eat, like some cut-up chicken or some veggies as a snack, and leave the rest for your main meal.

 Plan for blood sugar dips